Come for Work, Stay for Fun Last Updated 12/19

 - If you happen to have business up the coast in Norwalk, don’t miss the lively scene in SoNo (South Norwalk), including spots like Local Kitchen & Beer Bar and Mama’s Boy.

-- Further up I-95 in Bridgeport, enjoy some fresh seafood at Captain’s Cove Marina, sample local craft beer at Brewport Brewing Company or small batch craft cocktails at Asylum Distillery.
+- Further up I-95 in Bridgeport, enjoy some fresh seafood at Captain’s Cove Marina, sample local craft beer at Brewport Brewing Company or small batch craft cocktails at Fifth State Distillery.